Can Stress Cause Acid Reflux?

 By practicing relaxation techniques, engaging in physical activity, prioritizing self-care, managing your time, and setting boundaries, you can effectively manage stress and avoid acid reflux symptoms.

-Role of diet and exercise in preventing heartburn
+Role of Diet and Exercise in preventing heartburn

 Diet and exercise play a vital role in preventing heartburn.
 Incorporating low-acid and high-fiber foods, such as fruits, vegetables, and whole grains, while avoiding trigger foods like fried and spicy foods, chocolate, and alcohol can help alleviate symptoms.

 Maintaining a healthy weight through regular exercise can also reduce the risk of heartburn.
-Simple activities like walking, yoga and biking can be effective.
+Simple activities like walking, yoga, and biking can be effective.
 Avoiding lying down immediately after eating, wearing loose-fitting clothes, and elevating the head of the bed can also help prevent acid reflux.

 By making these small lifestyle changes, individuals can reduce the likelihood of experiencing uncomfortable acid reflux symptoms.